loganmc10/openshift-edge-installer/README.md

 ## Notes
 * Connected and disconnected/mirrored installations are both supported.
+  * If you are using a mirror registry, it should be populated using the [oc mirror](https://docs.openshift.com/container-platform/4.11/installing/disconnected_install/installing-mirroring-disconnected.html) plugin.
 * Only baremetal installations are supported for the edge cluster.
 The provisioning cluster can be any platform.